The Joint Terrorism Analysis Centre (JTAC) was established in June 2003 and is based in MI5's headquarters at Thames House in London.

 JTAC analyses and assesses all intelligence relating to international terrorism, at home and overseas.
 It sets threat levels and issues warnings of threats and other terrorist-related subjects for customers from a wide range of government departments and agencies, as well as producing more in-depth reports on trends, terrorist networks and capabilities.

 This model has provided an authoritative and effective mechanism for analysing intelligence on the terrorist threat.
-Its success was noted by the Parliamentary Intelligence and Security Committee in its annual report for 2003-04.

-JTAC's responsibility for assessing the level and nature of the threat from international terrorism was described in "CONTEST: The United Kingdom's Strategy for Countering Terrorism ", published by the Government in July 2011.
+JTAC's responsibility for assessing the level and nature of the threat from international terrorism was described in CONTEST, the United Kingdom's Strategy for Countering Terrorism, published by the Government in July 2011.